 Other information and recommendations

 The copyright of all entries will remain with the photographer.
 Entries may be reproduced for display at the closing ceremony and for display during the weekend.
 All reproduced entries will be credited.
 No further use will be made of any copies without permission.
 No rights will be conceded to sponsors or other parties without permission of the entrants, and entrants will be free to set terms for any such use.

 You will almost certainly improve the presentation of your print by mounting it.
 But do make sure that the mount will not curl or come unglued in the heat of the lights.

 We no longer specify the minimum print size in the rules, but you are advised that prints should have one-dimension (excluding any border or frame) that is at least 200mm to be of ‘reasonable’ size.
 For the Premier Trophy, 250mm is advised.

 For the benefit of viewers, you may wish to label your prints with a note (very short please) explaining where the photo was taken.
 It is in your own interest to properly label the back of each of your prints with your name and contact details.

-Although the competition categories will each have only one winning entry, the judges will also award Distinctions and Merits to entries that are worthy of mention; and there is a delegate vote for the best item on display.
+Although the competition categories will each have only one winning entry, the judges will also award Distinctions and Merits to entries that are worthy of mention.
 The premier trophy is judged first and all non-winning entries from this are taken forward for judging in the other categories.

 We choose judges who have a recognised experience and skill.
 For example, we try to include a professional cave photographer (who may be an FRPS), an established amateur cave photographer (who may have won prizes in previous BCRA competitions) and someone who uses cave photographs professionally, e.g. in the media or publishing industry.
 We also consider inviting an overseas visitor to the conference to participate in the judging if they have the relevant skills and experience.
 It is not always possible to announce the names of the judges in advance, but their names are published afterwards.